Roger Grimes: Retirement and later life

-Recently, Grimes had been critical of the Lower Churchill Project and fellow liberal Premier Dwight Ball.
+Grimes was critical of the Lower Churchill Project and fellow Liberal Premier Dwight Ball.
 In June 2016, he was banned from the Capital Hyundai Arena after he made negative comments about the former Chair of Nalcor's Board of Directors, Ken Marshall (who had been involved in a scandal regarding payments from the provincial government).
 Marshall's brother, Steve Marshall, is the owner of the rink and made the decision following Grimes's comments.

 Grimes was appointed to the Canada-Newfoundland Offshore Petroleum Board for a six-year term effective April 10, 2018.